-Requires the Department of Human Services and the Department of Taxation to evaluate certain tax credits and tax exemptions and report to legislature.
-Provides automatic repeal of the tax credits and tax exemptions.
-Provides a penalty for excessive amounts filed for tax refunds and credits.
+Requires the Department of Taxation to evaluate certain tax credits and tax exemptions and report to the Legislature.
+Provides for automatic repeal of the tax credits and tax exemptions.
+Provides penalty for excessive amounts filed for tax refunds and credits.
+(SB2829 HD2)

 STATE OF HAWAII

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII: